jecki/DHParser/documentation_src/manuals/03_transform.rst

 without having to type the same list of functions over and over again.

 The transformation table has three special keys: ``<``, ``>``, ``*``.
-The asterix ``*`` is a joker, which means that the sequence of transformations assigned to the asterix will be called for every node, the tag-name of which does not occur in the table.
+The asterisk ``*`` is a joker, which means that the sequence of transformations assigned to the asterisk will be called for every node, the tag-name of which does not occur in the table.
 The ``<``-key marks a sequence of functions that will be executed before any of the individual sequences assigned to particular tag-names (including the joker ``*``)